breadtubetv/breadtubetv/content/channels/gutian/index.md

----
-description: |-
-  I sold my soul, and all I got was a webcam and a mic.
+description: I sold my soul, and all I got was a webcam and a mic.
 Might as well make videos.
 title: Gutian
 type: channel
-channel: gutian
 tags:
 - breadtube
 url: '"gutian"'